sriramakella7/sriramakella7.github.io/index.markdown

 I'm Sriram Akella, a research scholar at the Department of Theoretical Physics, Tata Institute of Fundamental Research, Mumbai, India.
 I work within the broad confines of Quantum Information Theory, Quantum Gravity, and Quantum Field Theory.

 You can view my publications on [INSPIRE-HEP](https://inspirehep.net/authors/2048277){:target="_blank"}.
 The slides for some of the presentations I gave are available at [Talks and Presentations](https://sriramakella7.github.io/talks-and-presentations/).
 Visit [What's New](https://sriramakella7.github.io/whats-new/) to know what I'm up to these days.
+I tend to make detailed notes on stuff I'm learning about.
+You can find them on the [Notes](https://sriramakella7.github.io/notes/) page.

 You can reach me via email at [sriram.akella@tifr.res.in](mailto:sriram.akella@tifr.res.in).
 If you'd rather not send an email, fill out the [contact form](https://forms.gle/jJPp45MoWYmYfk6A8){:taget="_blank"}.